Michaelangel007/apple2_fantavision_reloaded/README.md

 If we were really bored we could write some boot sector tools on the blank disk in slot 6 and "chain" reverse engineering but let's take the more traditional approach.
+(Most Brøderbund products would zero memory on Ctrl-Reset and Reboot -- so while we _could_ inspect memory this won't really help us with other programs.)

 # Ye Olde Boot Tracing